CODAIT/spark-bench/docs/index.md

 ## Data Generation

-`spark-bench` has the capability to generate data according to many different configurable generators.
+Spark-Bench has the capability to generate data according to many different configurable generators.
 Generated data can be written to any storage addressable by Spark, including local files, hdfs, S3, etc.

 Data generators are run just like workloads in spark-bench.
 Users should exercise caution to ensure that data generation happens before the workloads that need that input run.